New Rules in 2018

 The Competition Committee, chaired by Atlanta Falcons president and chief executive officer Rich McKay, meets regularly after each Super Bowl to discuss player safety with physicians, safety experts and advocates—including the NFL medical committees and the NFL Players Association.
 Committee members include NFL owners, club executives and coaches.

 “We want to keep the game competitively fair, and we want to make the game as safe as we can make it,” Coach Tomlin said.

 “Most of the rules that I’ve been involved with in the short time that I’ve been on the committee are health and safety-related,” he said.

 The Competition Committee reviews all competitive aspects of the game, including playing rules, roster regulations, technology, game-day operations and player protection.
 The process for modifying or adopting rules and regulations is systematic and consensus-oriented.

-The data is reviewed by the league and NFL Players Association and made available to independent medical experts, clubs, players, coaches and the NFL Competition Committee to guide them in making changes to the rules of the game and how practices are conducted.
+The data is reviewed by the league and NFL Players Association and made available to medical experts, clubs, players, coaches and the NFL Competition Committee to guide them in making changes to the rules of the game and how practices are conducted.
 In the offseason, the Competition Committee proposes rules changes—rooted in this data analysis—for NFL clubs to consider and discuss before voting on any changes at the NFL Annual Meeting each spring.

 “Injury data is a big part of it,” Coach Tomlin said.
 “We’ll watch all of the concussion video while discussing the concussion data.”